Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/api_and_exits_intro_vms/_index.md

 ---
 title: "About  APIs and exits - OpenVMS"
 linkTitle: "Build APIs and exits"
 weight: 220
----This section introduces the two application families that can be developed using two interfaces and the development kit contents for building APIs.
+--- This section introduces the two application families that can be developed using two interfaces and the development kit contents for building APIs.

 - Applications communicating